-Choosing a topic related to "Conflict and Compromise"
+Choosing a topic related to "Triumph and Tragedy"

 Our History Day program is an enrichment option for our most motivated and dedicated students.
 Participants create projects in accordance with National History Day standards as part of a nation-wide competition.

 Key dates at a glance (scroll down for weekly obligations in detail):

 November: Program introduced to all 6th, 7th, and 8th graders through SS.

 - All interested participants must submit an individual Intent to Participate essay by 11/14.
 Assignment is here.

 Local Rehearsal: Thu, 2/8, 3-5 p.m.

 *Checklist: What to bring to District History Day on 3/3.
 Be here between 7:30 and 8:00 a.m. for registration!